- 1 Introduction

 - Next you will be asked to select Application Type.
 Pick “Other” if your Application is Desktop style application.
 If your app is web site or running browser then pick Web Application.
 Click on Create and you will see your ClientID and ClientSecret which you can use during OAuth Authentication.
 Keep these both information secret.
 This is used to call OAuth Approval Screen by your Desktop App or Web App… and then user can obtain Token which can be used to call desired Google API.

-Using OAuth Client ID and Client Secret to get AccessToken and RefreshToken
+Using Client ID and Client Secret in ZappySys OAuth Connection

 You can use generated ClientID and ClientSecret to initiate OAuth Authorization process.
 We are not going to cover how that works but below is simple screenshot how these two piece of information is used to call Consent screen with some desired permission requested by calling Application: